Experimental tests on the lifetime Asymmetry: Summary and discussion

+As we have discussed in section 3, of course, it might be possible to use the $g-2$ experiment as a test of the LA under condition $\beta=0.707$.

-The experimental test of the lifetime asymmetry would be more interesting and more important:
+The experimental test of the LA would be more interesting and more important:

+(1) The left-right cross section asymmetry $A_{LR}$ and the lifetime asymmetry $A$ are entirely similar.
+The former is the polarization asymmetry in neutral weak currents, theoretically and experimentally, it has been investigated widely.
+The latter is the polarization asymmetry in charged weak currents and its theoretical analyses have been performed by us, but the experiment on it has not yet been found in literature.
+The measuring the LA could observe a new parity violation phenomenon that has been overlooked for more than 50 years since the discovery of parity nonconservation in 1956-1957.
+It is an indispensable complement to the theory about parity nonconservation.

+(2) The SLD and the E158 experiments have shown the polarization asymmetry, but they can not get a quantitative relation between the asymmetry and the polarization.
+When the fermions are partially polarized, the formula (\ref{eq:2}) can be rewritten as

-(1) It could observe a new parity violation phenomenon that might be overlooked for nearly 50 years.
-As mentioned above, the left-right parity-violating asymmetry in the neutral weak current has been precisely measured, but in the charged weak current it has not yet been measured.
-Eq.~(\ref{eq:1}) is of the order of $\beta$, not $\beta^2$, so the lifetime asymmetry is not a relativistic effect in the strict sense, but it is a parity violated one.
-It might be crucial for further understanding the essence of the weak interactions.
+Obviously, the LA is equal to the product of the polarization and the velocity of decaying fermions.
+As indicated from Eqs.~(\ref{eq:18}), (\ref{eq:20}), (\ref{eq:21}) and (\ref{eq:22}), all the asymmetries are related to the polarization and are of the order of $\beta$, not $\beta^2$, so the LA is not a relativistic effect in the strict sense, but it is a parity violated one.
+The measurement of the LA might be crucial for further understanding the essence of the elusive weak interactions.

-(2) It would provide a new test of the SM.
-The observation of the left-right asymmetry in polarized electron scattering has even caused a discussion about whether the SM is Lorentz violated \cite{29}.
-The experimental test of the lifetime asymmetry will further promote the discussion.
-Moreover, the new prediction of lifetime asymmetry given by formula, Eq.~(\ref{eq:1}), also implies a pure $V-A$ type interactions.
-If there is some $V+A$ type mixed, the factor should be of $(1+\alpha\beta)$, where $\alpha$ is not related to the angular distribution of decaying particles.
-The precision measurement of the quantity $\alpha$ would tell us about some new interactions like $V+A$ type besides the known $V-A$ type, and allow for exploration of new physics beyond the SM.
+(3) ``The polarization asymmetry will play a central role in precise tests of the SM.'' $^{[31]}$ The LA given by Eq.~(\ref{eq:1}) and (\ref{eq:3}) implies a pure $V-A$ type interactions.
+If there is some interaction of $V+A$ type mixed in muon decay, then, in general case, the Hamiltonian can be written as